ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Head Chef.md

 ---
 - [[Bartender|Frances Larsen - Bartender]]  - Came to La Bouffe after Alfredo's death.
 He refuses to cater his drinks to your dishes.
 Very annoying fellow.
 - [[Restaurant Owner|Erik Howell - Restaurant Owner]]  - He's been driving you particularly hard since Alfredo's death.
 He wants everyone to know who the best chef in town is now that he's gone.
 - [[Protege|Puck Augustini - Protege]] - Alfredo's prodige.
-A formiddable chef and a hard worker.
-You look forwards to watching him grow.
+A formidable chef and a hard worker.
+You look forward to watching him grow.
 - [[Food Critic|Harvey Davenport - Food Critic]] - Responsible for your reputation as the second best chef in town.
 You haven't spoken, but you get the feeling they're a bit of a snob.
 - [[Protege|Puck Augustini - Protege]] - Alfredo's protege.
-A formiddable chef and a hard worker.
-You look forwards to watching him grow.
+A formidable chef and a hard worker.
+You look forward to watching him grow.